How to use the QUARTILE.EXC function

 Quartiles provide quantile-based partitioning of data that reveals distribution, spread, skewness, and outliers.
 They serve as an important basic statistical summary.

-What is quantile?
+What is a quantile?

 Quantiles are a statistical technique for dividing a dataset into equal-sized groups for analysis.
 Quantiles split data into equal-sized subsets when ordered from smallest to largest.